If you had to leave work because of COVID-19 you should be able to get Unemployment Insurance.

 You can earn up to 1/3 of your benefit and your benefit will stay the same as if you were not working.

 Wages you earn over 1/3 of your benefit are deducted from your UI check.
 These wages are your "earnings disregard."
-You cannot earn more than your Unemployment benefit and still get Unemployment.
+You cannot earn more than your Unemployment benefit wth the earnings disregard and still get Unemployment.
+This means that you cannot earn 133% or more than your weekly unemployment benefit.

 If your regular UI benefit is $300/week:

-- You can earn $100 weekly and you will not lose any of your regular UI benefit.
+- You can earn $100/week and you will not lose any of your regular UI benefit.

 - Once you earn more than $100, the UI benefit you get goes down with each dollar over $100 that you earn.